Brian A. BuchananPartner

 In the mid- 1990’s, before he began representing injured people, Brian worked for an insurance defense firm in Greensboro where he amassed considerable experience in injury litigation and wrongful death.
 During that time he presented cases before the North Carolina Supreme Court and the State Appellate Court.
 His civil litigation experience also includes real estate, construction, and business disputes, auto accidents, negligence, product liability, medical malpractice, and social security disability.

-Buchanan’s ongoing legal and volunteer work includes being an attorney advocate for the Mitchell County Guardian Ad Litem program since 1998.
+Buchanan’s ongoing legal and volunteer work includes being an attorney advocate for the Mitchell County Guardian Ad Litem program from 1998-2015.
 Since 1995 he has been a volunteer attorney for Mitchell County Animal Rescue and Habitat for Humanity in Mitchell and Yancey Counties.
 He has coached youth soccer in Avery County and served on numerous boards including the YMCA, United Way, Spruce Pine Montessori School, and the Spruce Pine Community Hospital Ethics Committee.
 He has been the town attorney for Bakersville, North Carolina, since 1995.
 Brian has a son, Jay and a daughter, Annie Jo.
 He and his wife Carla live in Burnsville.

 J.D., Wake Forest University School of Law, 1990